Bark Your Calendars

-Celebrate National Dog Day with RbA!
+Celebrate National Dog Day with five tales of real-life canine heroes

 Being a hero is many things, and sometimes, those things are very simple.
 This hero dog didn’t fight in a war, or save children from deadly epidemic, or help explore far reaches of the universe.
 This hero dog simply was…a dog.
 The loyal, faithful companion that makes us love the canine species so much.